 ©F. Perroud CAUE69

-Collective project of the urban planning cycle of Sciences Po Paris (2019-2021)
+Collective project for the urban planning cycle at Sciences Po Paris (2019-2021)

 Students: Sarah Ayoub, Marie Carbo, Shana Cohen,